 For a summary of the zoning ordinance, click here.

 For information on zoning permits, click here.

 For information on enforcement of the zoning ordinance, click here.

-For further information, please contact the Land Use Section or download the zoning ordinance.
+For further information, please contact the Land Use Section.